PotHix/pothix.github.com/content/post/yearly-review-2017.md

 Markdown is the first one for many reasons:

-* I wrote many posts in my blog
+* I wrote many posts on my blog
 * I'm responsible for [Todoist](https://developer.todoist.com)
   and [Twist](https://developer.twistapp.com) documentation
 * I usually write long post in Emacs and then paste them to Twist